raycast/extensions/extensions/github-codespaces/README.md

 # GitHub Codespaces for Raycast

-Display, launch, and manage your GitHub Codespaces from Raycast
+Display, launch, and manage your codespaces from Raycast

 ## Setup